dhelmuthTT/tt-metal/tools/scaleout/README.md

 ```

 The tool will:
-1. Recursively find all `.textproto` files in the directory (sorted alphabetically)
+1. Find all `.textproto` files in the specified directory (sorted alphabetically)
 2. Merge all graph templates and connections
    - Validates structural compatibility (same node types, board configurations)
    - Allows cross-descriptor connections on different ports for fully-connected graphs